What is sandpaper

 How is sandpaper made?

 - The process starts with what is called backing.
 Back sandpaper with cotton or another pliable synthetic.
 The backing comes as large, uncut rolls.
-What determines the backing thickness, is the rigidity or flexibility of the finished product.
+The backing thickness determines the rigidity or flexibility of the finished product.
 Grit size is printed on the backing and dried before moving on to the next stage.

 - Once dry, add the adhesive.
 Modern factories dip one side of the backing in a resin or epoxy and secure the abrasive to the paper using heat.
 Before that happens, measure the density of the epoxy using a computer to ensure an even coat.